Alyosha Karamazov: Concept and creation

 Alyosha is named after Dostoevsky's son of the same name, who was born in 1875 but died in 1878 of epilepsy.
 Because of this Dostoevsky imbued Alyosha with qualities and characteristics which he sought and most admired, including that of Jesus Christ.
 Dostoevsky is believed to have based the character of Alyosha on his friend, Vladimir Solovyov, a Russian philosopher and poet who led a generous life, to the point of giving away his clothes to people in the street.

+Description

+Alyosha is physically described as the following:

+… Alyosha was then the picture of health, a sturdy, red-cheeked, clear-eyed lad of nineteen.
+He was very handsome, too, and slender, above average height, with dark-brown hair, a regular although rather long face, and shiny, dark-gray, wide-set eyes, which gave him a thoughtful and serene look.